Code-Institute-Submissions/globtopus/README.md

 ### Python,Flask
    - Python
    >    Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
-Its high-level built in data structures, combined with dynamic typing and dynamic binding, make it very attractive for Rapid Application Development, as well as for use as a scripting or glue language to connect existing components together.
+It's high-level built-in data structures, combined with dynamic typing and dynamic binding, make it very attractive for Rapid Application Development, as well as for use as a scripting or glue language to connect existing components.

    - Flask
    >    Flask is a micro web framework written in Python.
-It is classified as a microframework because it does not require particular
+It is classified as a microframework because it does not require particular tools or libraries.
+It has no database abstraction layer, form validation,
-       tools or libraries.It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
+       or any other components where pre-existing third-party libraries provide common functions.
        However, Flask supports extensions that can add application features as if they were implemented in Flask itself.
        Applications that use the Flask framework include Pinterest and LinkedIn.

 ### MongoDB
    - MongoDB
    >   MongoDB is a document database with the scalability and flexibility that you want with the querying and indexing that you need